assimp/assimp-docs/source/about/introduction.rst

     ./vcpkg integrate install
     vcpkg install assimp

 The assimp port in vcpkg is kept up to date by Microsoft team members and community contributors.
-If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.
+If the version is out of date, please <reate an issue or pull request on the `vcpkg repository <https://github.com/Microsoft/vcpkg>`_ .

 .. _ai_install_own: